Thandikulam–Omanthai offensive

 The Thandikulam–Omanthai offensive was a battle for the control of the towns of Thandikulam and Omanthai in Sri Lanka in June 1997.

 Battle

-The battle began on June 10, 1997, when LTTE fighters attacked the garrison at Thandikulam.
+The battle began on 10 June 1997, when LTTE fighters attacked the garrison at Thandikulam.
 They destroyed the bridge on the edge of town so no reinforcements could arrive.
 While the fighting was raging an arms dump was hit by a rocket, causing a huge explosion that resulted in many casualties.
 Another dump was also hit shortly after and caused the same result.
 Helicopter gunships were sent to try to assist the besieged soldiers, but one of them was badly damaged.
-Finally the city fell and the Tigers held it for two days, taking everything they could.
+Finally the town fell and the Tigers held it for two days, taking everything they could.